BobKohlerPhD/NIHToolBox-Cognition/README.md

 datadump/
 Place all raw CSV files here.
 The script looks for any file matching ScoresExport*.csv.

-processed_subject_data/
-The script auto-generates this folder.
-It contains:

-Individual subject sub-folders (e.g., 1001/1001_raw_scores.csv).

-Master_Dataset_Wide.csv (The final file for statistical analysis).

-nihTB_dataprocess.py
+Script auto-generates processed_subject_data/ folder that contains sub-folders for each participant

+nihTB_data_processing_functions.py
-The library file containing the logic and functions (load_all_data, generate_wide_dataset, etc.).
+Script containing the logic and functions currently implemented for organizing and processing data.

 run_pipeline.py
-The execution script.
-Run this file to start the job.
+Script for executing functions.
+Run this file to start organization.

-Setup

-Install Python 3 (if not already installed).

-Install the required libraries:

-pip install pandas

-Usage

-Collect Data:
-    et the .csv export files from your RAs.

-Stage Data:
-    Drop all ScoresExport_*.csv files into the datadump/ folder (Note: File naming doesn't matter as long as it starts with "ScoresExport" and ends in ".csv").

-Run the Pipeline:
-    Open a terminal in this folder and run: python run_pipeline.py
+Setup requires python 3 and pandas library

 View Results:
     For Analysis: Open processed_subject_data/Master_Dataset_Wide.csv in Excel, SPSS, or R.